sethwm/sethwm.github.io/about.md

 permalink: /about/
 ---

-My name is Seth Markle.
-I'm a father and professional software engineer.
+My name is Seth Markle and this is my personal blog.
+All opinions are my own.